Tort Law > Economic Loss and Negligent Misstatement

 How This Appears in SQE1 Questions

 SQE1 questions often present a scenario where a claimant suffers financial loss and ask whether it is recoverable.
 The trap is failing to distinguish between pure economic loss (generally irrecoverable) and consequential economic loss (recoverable).
 For negligent misstatement, questions test whether the Hedley Byrne requirements are met - look carefully at whether there is a special relationship, voluntary assumption of responsibility, and reasonable reliance.
 Watch for disclaimers that negate the duty.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.

 Quick Example Scenario: An accountant casually advises a friend at a dinner party that a particular investment is 'a sure thing.'
 The friend invests £50,000 and loses everything.
 The friend sues the accountant for negligent misstatement.